1942 Matagorda hurricane: Preparations and impact

 Overall, the hurricane caused $26.5 million in damages, with $11.5 million to property and $15 million to crops, with the storm's damage in Texas spread across twelve counties.
 This would make the storm the most costly of the hurricane season.
 Despite the hurricane's wide swath of damage and strong intensity, only eight people were killed.
-The low number of fatalities is attributable to the extensive evacuation procedures which underwent prior to the storm, as well as warnings provided by the Weather Bureau.
+The low number of fatalities is attributable to the extensive evacuation procedures which the area underwent prior to the storm, as well as warnings provided by the Weather Bureau.